 - To advise and take other actions as appropriate to resolve significant issues or risks that might arise in relation to IT activities.

-- To make recommendations to the Vice-Chancellor’s Advisory Group and other relevant bodies on strategies, projects and resourcing that may provide enhanced service and/or efficiency in relation to IT activities.
+- To make recommendations to the Senior Leadership Team and other relevant bodies on strategies, projects and resourcing that may provide enhanced service and/or efficiency in relation to IT activities.

 - To receive reports on, and provide governance-level oversight of, IT activities and operations, major changes and improvements to IT activities.